Active Directory Security

 Pass-the-Hash Attacks

-Pass-the-hash (PtH) attacks pose a threat to Active Directory (AD) due to their ability to exploit the authentication mechanism of Windows networks.
+Pass-the-hash (PtH) attacks pose a threat to Active Directory due to their ability to exploit the authentication mechanism of Windows networks.
 By stealing NT LAN Manager (NTLM) hash values—which are stored hash functions rather than plaintext passwords—attackers can impersonate legitimate users without the need to decrypt or know the actual password.
 This form of credential theft enables attackers to gain unauthorized access and, potentially, escalate privileges within a network, often without triggering detection systems.

 A PtH attack takes advantage of the fact that user credentials are typically cached as hash values within a system.
 When a user logs into a Windows account, the password is hashed, and the hash is stored in memory, allowing the user to access other network resources without re-entering the password.
 An attacker who successfully obtains these hash values can effectively “pass” them for authentication, traversing a network under the guise of a valid user account.
 This method bypasses the need for password cracking, making the attack more efficient.